Cheltenham Tree Planting 2020/21

 Links to Rotary and other relevant sites can be found at the bottom of the Home Page under Popular Pages and then click “Links” and then the link you wish to access.

-To Celebrate 100 years of Rotary in Cheltenham the four Cheltenham Rotary Clubs are collaborating with a number of projects.
+To Celebrate 100 years of Rotary in Cheltenham the three Cheltenham Rotary Clubs are collaborating with a number of projects.
 (Please see the other featured page on the Centenary Celebrations for details of all the proposed Projects.)

 The Tree project has been developed with support from Businesses, Friends and Members.